-- (c) Includes an exception as provided in Subsection (c-1). - (c-1) Provides that an offense under this section (Burglary) is a felony of the third degree if the premises are a commercial building in which a controlled substance is generally stored, including a pharmacy, clinic, hospital, nursing facility, or warehouse, and the person entered or remained concealed in that building with intent to commit a theft of a controlled substance.
+(c) Includes an exception as provided in Subsection (c-1).

+(c-1) Provides that an offense under this section (Burglary) is a felony of the third degree if the premises are a building in which a controlled substance is generally stored, including a pharmacy, clinic, hospital, or nursing facility, and the person entered or remained concealed in that building with intent to commit a theft of a controlled substance.